Thomas Palaiologos: Life in exile

 A few days later the envoy was set free and returned to Thomas at Corfu with a message; either Thomas was to come to Mehmed in person, or he was to send some of his children.
 In light of this, Thomas decided that he had no choice; the West was his only option.
 On 16 November 1460, he left his wife and children behind on Corfu and set sail for Italy, landing in Ancona.
 In March 1461, Thomas arrived in Rome, where he hoped to convince Pope Pius II to call for a crusade.
 As the brother of the final Byzantine emperor, Thomas was the highest profile ruler in exile out of all the many Christians who escaped the Balkans over the course of the Ottoman conquest.

 Upon arriving in Rome, Thomas met with Pius II, who bestowed him with the Golden Rose, lodging in the Ospedale di Santo Spirito in Sassia and a pension of 300 ducats each month (for a total of 3600 annually).
 In addition to the papal pension, Thomas also received an additional 200 ducats a month from the cardinals and 500 ducats from the Republic of Venice, which also begged him not to return to Corfu as to not affect Venice's already tenuous relations with the Ottomans.
 Thomas's many followers considered the money provided to him to be barely enough to support the despot, and certainly nowhere near enough to also support themselves.
 The Papacy recognized Thomas as the rightful Despot of the Morea and the true heir to the Byzantine Empire, though Thomas never claimed the imperial title.

-During his stay in Rome, Thomas, on account of his "tall and handsome appearance", served as the model of the statue of Saint Paul which to this day stands in front of the St. Peter's Basilica.
+During his stay in Rome, Thomas, on account of his "tall and handsome appearance", served as the model of the statue of Saint Paul which to this day stands in front of St. Peter's Basilica.
 On 12 April 1462, Thomas gave the supposed skull of Saint Andrew the Apostle, a precious relic which had been in Byzantine hands for centuries, to Pius II.
-Pius received the skull from Cardinal Bessarion at the Ponte Milvio.
-The ceremony, which was hailed as a return of Andrew to his relatives, the Romans (as symbolic descendants of Saint Peter) is depicted on Pius II's grave.
+Its arrival was viewed as highly significant by Pius II, for Andrew was St Peter's brother and was believed to have founded the church of New Rome, Constantinople, just as Peter was believed to have founded that of old Rome.
+Although the union of Florence had been repudiated by the mass of the Orthodox faithful the western church remained committed to it, and the arrival in Italy of Thomas, himself a uniate Catholic, bringing the head of St Andrew and seeking the protection of St Peter's Vicar, moved Pius to stage one of those great symbolic spectacles at which the Renaissance popes excelled.
+The ceremony, which was hailed as a return of Andrew is depicted on Pius II's grave.